A Practical Introduction to Tensor Network Renormalization with TNRKit.jl: Benchmarks

 \subsection{Gross-Neveu model}

-We provide a benchmark of the LoopTNR algorithm for the single-flavour Gross-Neveu model on a square lattice with a Wilson fermion discretisation \cite{akiyama2023implementationbondweightingmethod}.
+We provide a benchmark of the LoopTNR algorithm for the single-flavour Gross-Neveu model on a square lattice with a Wilson fermion discretisation at finite chemical potential $\mu$ as shown in Eq.\ref{eq:grossneveu}, taken from Ref.~\citenum{akiyama2023implementationbondweightingmethod}.
+Here $r$ is the Wilson Fermion discretisation parameter which we set to 1.
 We use an initial tensor which has fermionic \(\mathbb{Z}_2\) symmetric spaces associated with its legs.
 The Wilson fermion formulation explicitly breaks chiral symmetry, which simplifies the construction of the tensor network considerably.
 Chiral-symmetry-preserving discretisations such as staggered fermions are also accessible to TNR methods but lead to an anisotropic lattice tensor network, making the construction somewhat more involved.